aspnetboilerplate/aspnetboilerplate/doc/WebSite/Webhook-System.md

 First of all, you have to define webhooks that your system allows.

-You must create a class inherited from `WebhookDefinitionProvider` and define your [WebhookDefinitions](https://aspnetboilerplate.com/Pages/Documents/Webhook-System#webhookdefinition) as seen below.
+You must create a class inherited from `WebhookDefinitionProvider` and define your **WebhookDefinition**s as seen below.

 ```csharp
 public class AppWebhookDefinitionProvider : WebhookDefinitionProvider